 c) if they even to continue in that niche or inventory size.

-On second thought, however, I’d still recommend you to get a paid theme that could serve multiple niches or even a general store.
-So, that your dilemma doesn’t cause you to lose sales in the name of saving some money by avoiding to pay for a premium Shopify theme.
+On second thought, however, I’d still recommend getting a paid theme that could serve multiple niches or even a general store.
+So, your dilemma doesn’t cause you to lose sales in the name of saving some money by avoiding paying for a premium Shopify theme.

-But of course, as there’s a full price range of the premium Shopify themes, you can easily find and stay with a theme that’s in your budget and can still seem to be a worthy purchase.
+But of course, as there’s a full price range of the premium Shopify themes, you can easily find and stay with a theme that’s within your budget and still seems to be a worthy purchase.

-After all, you don’t want to buy a theme just for the sake of it as it’d only mean wasting that money away.
+After all, you don’t want to buy a theme just for its sake as it’d only mean wasting that money away.

-If you have a creative mind, then it may not be an issue.
-But otherwise, you’d be better off with a theme whose demo template is specifically made for your niche, so that you can easily get started with a few tweaks around the corners.
+It may not be an issue if you have a creative mind.
+But otherwise, you’d be better off with a theme whose demo template is specifically made for your niche so that you can quickly get started with a few tweaks around the corners.

-However, still, make sure to check if that theme also has a few important conversion boosting features.
-Ultimately, you’d want to install apps as few as possible to your online store.
+However, check if that theme also has a few vital conversion-boosting features.
+Ultimately, you’d want to install as few apps as possible to your online store.

-You’ve checked your competition and you’ve seen a few successful eCommerce stores in other niches.
-Now, you already have a rough idea of what do you really want in your Shopify store, be it features or the layout.
+You’ve checked your competition and seen several successful eCommerce stores in other niches.
+Now, you already have a rough idea of what you really want in your Shopify store, be it features or the layout.
 Then you should find and buy a premium theme that satisfies your specific needs.

-Both free themes and paid themes have their perks and disadvantages over each other.
+Both free and paid Shopify themes have perks and disadvantages over each other.

 Paid themes, on the other hand, offer lots of inbuilt features to boost sales.
-They also make your store look more branded, premium, and trustworthy given that you don’t mess it up yourself through experimenting with colors and design.
-But most good premium Shopify themes start at around $100 to up to $350 and not everyone can afford them.
+They also make your store look more branded, premium, and trustworthy, given that you don’t mess it up yourself by experimenting with colors and design.
+But most good premium Shopify themes start at around $100 to up to $350, and not everyone can afford them.

 So, I hope that this insight did help you in deciding what theme you should pick for yourself.

-But if that doesn’t happen, then check out this list of amazing paid Shopify themes.
+But if that doesn’t happen, check out this list of unique paid Shopify themes.

-Now, tell me in the comments below about which theme have you decided to get for your Shopify store?
-I’m sure that your decisions and explanation could help others to further ease their Shopify theme choosing decision.
+Now, tell me in the comments below about which theme you have decided to get for your Shopify store.
+I’m sure your decisions and explanation could help others further ease their Shopify theme choice.